Header Logo

 Academic Background

 Jennifer Benanti received her B.S. from the University of California, San Diego in 1996, and her Ph.D. from the University of Washington and the Fred Hutchinson Cancer Research Center in 2003.
 She did her postdoctoral work at the University of California, San Francisco from 2004-2010, where she was supported by a Damon Runyon Cancer Research Foundation Fellowship and a Pathway to Independence Award from the NIH.
-Dr. Benanti joined the Program in Gene Function and Expression at the University of Massachusetts Medical School in spring 2010.
+Dr. Benanti joined UMass Chan Medical School in spring 2010.
 She is a recipeint of the 2011 Smith Family Award for Excellence in Biomedical Research.

-Protein degradation via the ubiquitin-proteasome system is essential for cells to grow and divide.
-Consistent with this role, numerous ubiquitin ligases (E3s) that promote protein degradation, as well as deubiquitinating enzymes (DUBs) that antagonize E3 function, are mutated in cancer cells.
+Protein degradation via the ubiquitin-proteasome system (UPS) is essential for cells to grow and divide.
+Consistent with this role, numerous ubiquitin ligases (E3s) that target proteins to the proteasome for degradation, as well as deubiquitinating enzymes (DUBs) that antagonize E3 function, are mutated in cancer cells.
 However, the targets of most of these enzymes remain unknown.
-The Benanti Lab is using yeast as a model system to determine how conserved E3s and DUBs recognize and select their substrates, and to develop proteome-wide approaches to identify targets of these critical enzymes.
+We use budding yeast as a model system to determine how conserved E3s and DUBs recognize and select their substrates, and to develop proteome-wide approaches to identify targets of these critical enzymes (Benanti et al, Nat Cell Biol, 2007; Mapa et al, Mol Biol Cell, 2018).
+We are also interested in understanding the cell-cycle regulatory roles of other UPS proteins that are misregulated in cancer cells (Arsenault et al, G3, 2021).

 Collapse Post Docs